Makex Files§

 When the executable is a reference to the output of another task, currently, the first declared unnamed output of the referred Task is used as the executable.
 The referenced Task should be included in executing task’s requirements, though it may be automatically added (implicitly, by configuration).
 For more on this, see Executing the Output of a Task from another Task.

-Copy paths (files or folders) to the Task’s output folder, or the specified folder destination. paths may be a list of paths or a single path.
+Copy paths (files or folders) to the Task’s output folder, or the specified folder destination.
+The paths argument may be a list of paths, or a single path.

 If destination is a relative path, it will be resolved relative to the Task’s output path; this may be used to prefix items in the output.
 Any directories specified in destination (by using a directory separator) will be created before copying.